Know The Law

 3.2.
 Punishment and Legal Provisions for Mental Harassment Under IPC

-4. How to take legal action against mental harassment?
-5. FAQs5.1.
-Q. Is harassment a crime?
+4. How to take legal action against mental harassment? - Step by Step4.4.
+D) Harassment by Loan Recovery Agents

 In the legal sense, these are behaviors that appear to be disturbing, upsetting, or threatening, and when they become repetitive, they can also be construed as bullying in common parlances.
 Most times, people don’t know how to deal with mental harassment or where to complain about mental harassment.
 In this article, we will discuss in detail all the various aspects related to mental harassment.